 On May 13, a California jury awarded a couple over $2 billion in a lawsuit over Monsanto’s Roundup weed killer.
 Alva and Alberta Pilliod, the plaintiffs in the Roundup cancer case, used Roundup on their property for over three decades.
 The Pilliods claimed they developed non-Hodgkin’s lymphoma after long-term exposure to glyphosate, the key ingredient in the popular weed killer.

 An appeal of the record-setting verdict is almost certain.
-But Monsanto has been dealt several recent losses in court, and there are more cases pending across the country.
+But Monsanto has been dealt with several recent losses in court, and there are more cases pending across the country.
 Bayer, Monsanto’s parent company, insists that glyphosate is not a carcinogen.
 They argue that their position is in line with health experts.

 Allegations connecting glyphosate to cancer had been simmering for years leading up to the verdict.
 Some argue that Monsanto knew about safety risks associated with its herbicide products, but sold them anyway.
 There is even evidence that Monsanto’s own scientists wrote studies defending Roundup and then passed them off as independent.
 It’s also alleged that Roundup executives worked with former Environmental Protection Agency officials to convince their products were safe.